Noro07/common-web-client/README.md

 ## Set up

-- Install all dependencies `npm run link-packages`
+- Install all dependencies `npm run link-packages`.
-- Copy routes to mock server `npm run update:routes`
+- Copy routes to mock server `npm run update:routes`.
-- If you meet any problems during installation, run `npm run clean` to clean the environment and reinstall again.
+- If you meet any problems during installation, run `npm run clean` to clean the environment and run `npm run ready`, it would prepare all references and routes.

 ### Run dev mode

-Dev mode enables webpack-dev-middleware, will cause Webpack to compile files in-memory - code changes are saved and updated
+Dev mode enables webpack-dev-middleware, will cause Webpack to compile files in-memory - code changes are saved and updated.

 1. `npm run start:dev` to start web server.
 2. Go to browser and hit <http://localhost:3000/test/#/> to launch.